Cathedral of Palermo

 Don’t go on a Sunday if you want to see all the different sites as most of them are closed, or go on Sunday if you only want to see the church and attend the mass.

-One thought on “Cathedral of Palermo”
+17 thoughts on “Cathedral of Palermo”

 Have a Question or Comment?